 CIS Compliance Assurance: Disabling the Automatic Run of “Safe Files” in Safari

 Safari, the default browser for macOS devices, has a setting that will automatically run or execute what it considers to be “safe” files.
 However, malicious actors have taken advantage of this setting to perform “drive-by” attacks against computer networks by creating malicious files that match ones in the “safe file” list.
-So, CIS compliance for Macs demands that this setting be disabled.
+So, CIS compliance for Mac devices demands that this setting be disabled.

 These are just a few of the security settings that are needed for CIS compliance on macOS devices.
 If you want to see a full list, check out our CIS checklist for macOS.